cgoncalves94/fastapi-starter/docs/ALEMBIC_MIGRATIONS_GUIDE.md

 1. Create your SQLModel class in your application's models directory (e.g., `src/app/<your_domain>/models.py`).
 2. Ensure all models are imported in `migrations/env.py` so Alembic can detect them.
-3. Generate migration: `make migrate-create MSG="Add new model"`
+3. Generate migration: `alembic revision --autogenerate -m "Add new model"`
 4. Review the generated migration file.
-5. Apply migration: `make migrate-upgrade`
+5. Apply migration: `alembic upgrade head`

 ### Modifying an Existing Model

 1. Update your SQLModel class in your application's models directory.
-2. Generate migration: `make migrate-create MSG="Update model fields"`
+2. Generate migration: `alembic revision --autogenerate -m "Update model fields"`
 3. Review and edit the migration if needed.
-4. Apply migration: `make migrate-upgrade`
+4. Apply migration: `alembic upgrade head`

 ### Adding Indexes or Constraints